 - consider the role which libraries play in our local community, work and personal life.

 Library and Information Week is held during the last week of May each year.
-This year Library and Information week takes place from 23 to 29 May 2016.
-We are excited to annouce that the 2016 LIW theme is 'Discover More'.
+This year Library and Information week takes place from 22 to 28 May 2017.
+We are excited to annouce that the 2017 LIW theme is 'Celebrate', in line with celebrating ALIA's 80th birthday!

 You can get involved by organising your own event to celebrate the industry or you can join library and information services across Australia.

 Tuesday 23 May - National Library Technicians' Day - this day provides the opportunity for library technicians to promote ALIA, the profession, and their role in libraries and to celebrate their many achievements.